jeremysinger/capabilitiesforcoders/faq/how_to_seal.rst

   [untrusted func] read as char *: Shh!
 This is a secret!

-To address this potential security issue, we can create our own sealer, and seal sensetive capabilities with it instead of the OS canonical one.
+To address this potential security issue, we can create our own sealer, and seal sensitive capabilities with it instead of the OS canonical one.
 The reason for doing so is that, in CHERI, a sealed capability can only be unseal with its original sealer.